Employment Letter For A Bank

-Due to privacy legislation many employers will not talk to the bank directly, so you will have to request your employer to write a letter for the bank.
+Due to privacy legislation, many employers will not talk to the bank directly so you’ll have to request your employer to write a letter for the bank.

 Some common clarifications that banks may ask for are:

-- Deductions from pay: We confirm that John has a deduction of $500 / week as an additional voluntary super contribution.
+- Deductions from pay: We confirm that John has a deduction of $500 per week as an additional voluntary super contribution.
 This can cease at any time at John’s request.

-- Salary packaging: We confirm that John pays $600 / week directly into his current home loan using our salary packaging scheme.
-This $600 deduction is paid pre-tax meaning that he receives $31,200 of his salary tax free, and is taxed only on the remaining $48,800.
+- Salary packaging: We confirm that John pays $600 per week directly into his current home loan using our salary packaging scheme.
+This $600 deduction is paid pre-tax meaning that he receives $31,200 of his salary tax free and is taxed only on the remaining $48,800.

 - Company car: John has the use of a company car as part of his salary package.

 - Self employed contractor: John works for us as a sole trader and invoices us for his hours worked.
-John has no employees, provides no materials and has no major expenses so has a stable income similar to a PAYG employee.
-John currently earns $1,200 + GST / week.
-We expect his contract to be ongoing for the foreseeable future.
-(Not available with most lenders, contact us to find a suitable lender)
+John has no employees, provides no materials and has no major expenses so he has a stable income similar to a PAYG employee.
+John currently earns more $1,200 or more per week (plus GST).
+We expect his contract to continue for the foreseeable future.

-- Maternity leave: Jane is currently on paid maternity leave and will return to full time work on the 1/1/2010.
-While on maternity leave she is being paid $750 / week gross and when she returns she will be paid $1,000 / week gross.
+- Maternity leave: Jane is currently on paid maternity leave and will return to full time work on the 29/11/2015.
+While on maternity leave she is being paid $750 per week gross and when she returns she will be paid $1,000 per week gross.
 Jane can return to work earlier if she so chooses.

-- Pay fluctuations: John works as a mechanic in our remote mining facility and so is working a four week rotating roster.
+- Pay fluctuations: John works as a mechanic in our remote mining facility on a four week rotating roster.
 He works 12 days in the first two weeks and only 3 days in the next two weeks.
-Because of this his fortnightly pay fluctuates, however his pay is regular and predictable.
-The first fortnight John is paid $3,600 and in the second fortnight he is paid $600 so his total income is $54,600 p.a.
+Although his fortnightly pay fluctuates, his pay is regular and predictable.
+On the first fortnight John is paid $3,600 and on the second fortnight he is paid $600, bringing his total income to $54,600 per annum.

-- PAYG contractor: John is on a fixed term employment contract that ends on the 1/6/2010.
-Although we can never guarantee future employment he is recognised as a valuable member of our team and it is likely that his employment will be ongoing.
+- PAYG contractor: John is on a fixed term employment contract that ends on the 11/6/2015.
+Although we can never guarantee future employment, he is recognised as a valuable member of our team and it is likely that his employment will be ongoing.
 (Only available from some lenders)

-There are many more possible situations where the lender may require a letter from your employer.
+There are many other situations where the lender may require a letter from your employer.

 We always try to discuss your situation with the lender’s credit manager to try to avoid wasting your employer’s time by requesting a letter.

-If you are having trouble drafting a suitable employment letter please contact us for assistance.
+If you’re having trouble drafting a suitable employment letter, please contact us for assistance.

 Do you need help with your home loan?

-If you need the services of a mortgage broker to help get your loan approved then why not talk to us at the Home Loan Experts?
-Please call us on 1300 889 743 or enquire online to speak to one of our experienced staff.
+If you need the services of a mortgage broker to help you get your loan approved, then why not talk to us at Home Loan Experts?